Zandra Rhodes: Career

 Rhodes was one of the new wave of British designers who put London at the forefront of the international fashion scene in the 1970s.
 Her designs are considered clear, creative statements; dramatic but graceful; audacious but feminine.
-Rhodes' inspiration has been from organic material and nature.
-Her unconventional and colourful prints were often inspired by travel; chevron stripes from the Ukraine and the symbols of the North American Indian, Japanese flowers, calligraphy and shells.
+Rhodes's inspiration has been from organic material and nature.
+Her unconventional and colourful prints were often inspired by travel; chevron stripes from Ukraine and the symbols of the North American Indian, Japanese flowers, calligraphy and shells.
 Her approach to the construction of garments can be seen in her use of reversed exposed seams and in her use of jewelled safety pins and tears during the punk era.

 Rhodes created handmade evening wear using her unique feminine textiles.
 Each garment created incorporates different types of feminine style into place.
 She made her biggest splash in 1977 with the establishment take on punk, which she called Conceptual Chic.
 She created dresses with holes and beaded safety pins – 10 years before Versace – to form a sort of embroidery, mixed with loosely drawn figures screen-printed on silk jersey, or on the newly developed Ultra suede fabric.
 When she creates her garments a lot of thought goes into the construction.
 Simplistic shapes help mould the foundation of Rhodes's garments.
 The foundation of the shapes, functions as an enhancer that maximizes the effects of her prints.
 She achieves this look by using techniques including layering, smocking, and shirring.
 All of Zandra Rhodes's garments are constructed around the design of her distinct prints, despite being structured around the formation of the dress.

 Rhodes designed for Diana, Princess of Wales, and continues to design for royalty and celebrities.
 She has notably designed costumes for rock musicians, glam rock pioneer Marc Bolan of T. Rex, and Freddie Mercury and Brian May of Queen.